Skip to Main Content

 1. A proposal to discontinue a major program due to educational considerations that will result in faculty layoff pursuant to Regent Policy Document 20-24 must follow the procedure laid out in Chapter UWSP 5 (found in Chapter 4A.2 of the UWSP handbook).

-3. A proposal may also be initiated by the Dean of a college involved in the program, the Provost, or the Chancellor, using the process described below.
+3. A proposal that will not result in faculty layoff, initiated by the Dean of a college involved in the program, the Provost, or the Chancellor, will use the process described in Section II below.

-PROGRAM DELETION INITIATED BY AN ACADEMIC DEPARTMENT
+I. PROGRAM DELETION INITIATED BY AN ACADEMIC DEPARTMENT

 The department shall include a justification for eliminating the program.
 Considerations such as the following may be addressed as appropriate: